Peppermint Mocha Cake Roll

-Peppermint Mocha Cake Roll is a moist chocolate-espresso cake filled with whipped cream and topped with chocolate espresso ganache and crushed peppermint.
-It’s your favorite peppermint mocha coffee drink in cake form!
+Peppermint Mocha Cake Roll is a moist chocolate mocha roll cake filled with whipped cream and topped with chocolate ganache and peppermint crunch!

 I love having a deep dark chocolate coating over my cake roll, and ganache is the easiest way I know to get that.
 The crushed peppermint with that ganache was SO good that I may or may not have had a little bowl of it on the side. 😉